Skip to content

 make migrate

-Runs alembic upgrade head.
+Runs alembic -c host/alembic.ini upgrade heads.
 Idempotent.

 Downgrade